 (5) An Eligible Applicant on a PBV site based waiting list will receive an offer of an apartment of appropriate size at a PBV or Mod Rehab site of choice.
 Failure to accept the housing offer will result in withdrawal from the PBV and Mod Rehab waiting list(s).
+The Applicant will lose any approved Priority and/or Proference, Eurthermore, the Applicant will only be eligible

-The Applicant will lose any approved Priority and/or Preference.
+Preference.
 Furthermore, the Applicant will only be eligible to re-apply after one (1) year from the date of the most recent PBV or Mod Rehab unit rejection